Pank-a-Squith: Description

 The game is played with 2-6 players and includes a game board, instructions, and six game tokens shaped as suffragettes.
 Each suffragette game piece holds a rolled petition and wears a sash of suffragette colors, including green, white, and purple.
 The game board contains a spiral of squares with various illustrations.

-Played similarly to snakes and ladders, players roll dice to move their pieces along the board's tiles.
+Played similarly to snakes and ladders, players roll the dice to move their pieces along the board's tiles.
 The goal is to move from the outermost square, which represents home, to the end point at the center, which depicts the Houses of Parliament.

 The illustrations on the game board depict various suffragette events and difficulties.
 On the sixth square, there is a depiction of women throwing rocks at the British Home Office windows.
 On the twenty-fifth square, Emmeline Pankhurst is shown being arrested, as she was after striking a police officer on June 29, 1909.
 The forty-third square shows a woman refusing to eat, which happened during hunger strikes.
 The sixteenth square also states, "Any player landing on this space must send a penny to Suffragette Funds."